Decision-Neuroscience-Lab/coding-workshop-material/Intro-to-Markdown-and-Pandoc.md

 Pandoc uses the command line, which means that it does not have a graphical interface.
 A guide to using pandoc can be found [here](http://pandoc.org/getting-started.html).
 Most conversions can be done with a single command, as shown in this [list of examples](http://pandoc.org/demos.html).
 There are links to the original and converted files so you can see what your converted files will look like.

-For example, if you want to convert your markdown file into a Microsoft Word .docx document for your supervisor/collaborator/journal:
+For example, if you want to convert this markdown file into a Microsoft Word .docx document:

+1. Open the command line (or terminal for Macs)
+2. Navigate to the directory which contains the file that you want to convert.
+3. Enter the following into the command line:

+`pandoc Intro-to-Markdown-and-Pandoc.md -f markdown -t docx -s -o test-pandoc-file.docx`

+An example of the word doc created from this markdown file is included in the workshop repository (test-pandoc-file.docx).
+The -f and -t sections tell pandoc which file types to convert between.
+The -o part goes before the output file name.